Melbourne Integrative Psychotherapy & Counselling

 Therapeutic Aims

-• breathe, body posture (attitudes), movement patterns reveals communication styles and narratives.
+breathe, body posture (attitudes), developmental movement patterns reveal communication styles and narratives.

-• supportive therapeutic processes grounds the work towards recovery and wellness.
+supportive therapeutic processes grounds the work towards healing and personal recovery.

 Facilitator